kyledexperience/AlongTheWayApp/README.md

 Final Group Project for Grand Circus

-This app pulls from Yelp FUSION API and Google MAPS Directions API to optimize a road trip for it's users.
+This app pulls from Yelp FUSION API and Google MAPS Directions API to optimize a road trip for its users.